-Muhlenberg uses the Free Application for Federal Student Aid (FAFSA) as the trigger for federal and state entitlement aid.
-The College uses the College Scholarship Service’s (CSS) Financial Aid PROFILE as the trigger for Muhlenberg’s institutional need-based grant aid.
-Muhlenberg’s deadlines for filing these forms are: Early Decision I – November 15, 2018; Early Decision II – February 1, 2019; Regular Decision – February 1, 2019.
+Muhlenberg uses the Free Application for Federal Student Aid (FAFSA) as the trigger for federal and state entitlement aid, as well as for Muhlenberg’s institutional need-based grant aid.
+Students are also required to complete the Muhlenberg Scholarship and Aid application, which may be found in each student’s financial aid portal.
+Muhlenberg’s deadlines for filing these forms are: Early Decision I – November 15; Early Decision II – February 1; Regular Decision – February 1.

 There is no income cut-off for financial aid.
 The primary driver of the analysis of need is family income.
-However, both the PROFILE and FAFSA will take into account assets, number in college, and the age of the oldest parent.
-Unreimbursed medical expenses and expenses for private secondary school education are some additional factors the CSS PROFILE uses.
+However, both the FAFSA and our own institutional application will take into account assets, number in college, and the age of the oldest parent.
+Unreimbursed medical expenses and expenses for private secondary school education are some additional factors used by the Muhlenberg Scholarship and Aid application.

 Muhlenberg College not only looks at who else (siblings only) in the family is enrolled in college, but also at the costs and financial aid involved at the other institution.
 We will divide the expected parent contribution accordingly.
 For example, if a sibling is enrolled at a community college, the parent contribution will not be divided in half as it would have been had that student been attending a school with a similar cost to Muhlenberg.
 Instead, it will be divided proportionally.

 My parents are divorced or separated?
 How do you treat that situation?